STORM-codess/ocr_detection/README.md

 📄 Document Verifier System

-A Document Verification System that extracts key identity fields — Name, Date of Birth, and Address — from uploaded document images using OCR.
+The Document Verifier System is an end-to-end solution designed to automatically extract and validate key identity information from uploaded document images using Optical Character Recognition (OCR).

-The backend is built with FastAPI, and the frontend is implemented using Streamlit with a clean two-panel layout.
+The backend is developed using FastAPI, providing a robust and scalable REST API, while the frontend is built with Streamlit, offering an intuitive two-panel interface for seamless user interaction.

-🚀 Features
+🚀 Key Features

 Upload document images (PNG, JPG, JPEG)

-OCR-based text extraction
+OCR-based text extraction from documents

-Structured field extraction:
+Automated structured field extraction:

 🧑 Name